Echoece/Shaiya/ep5/random buffs/readme.md

 **contents**
-* c++ source code for casting random buffs on players when they gain exp
+* c++ dll source code for casting random buffs on players when they gain exp